Contact children's services

-What do we provide?
+What we provide

 One-to-one support for young people who need help to find the right opportunity for them.
 This can be face to face, by phone or online.
 This support includes:

-- Engaging a young person in understanding the provision available
+- engaging a young person in understanding the provision available

-- Finding and applying for a suitable education or training course
+- finding and applying for a suitable education or training course

-- Finding and applying for an apprenticeship
+- finding and applying for an apprenticeship

-- Job search and application help
+- job search and application help

 - CV and interview skills

-- Drop-ins and job clubs from our local towns
+- drop-ins and job clubs from our local towns

-- Support in transitioning to the new opportunity.
+- support in transitioning to the new opportunity

 We will help a young person to plan their next steps, prepare to get a job, or find and apply for the right apprenticeship, course and training.
+Specifically:

-- Help in addressing any barriers
+- give help in addressing any barriers

 We promote and encourage young people into education, employment and training.